-What If I Was Harmed by a Medical Device?
+What If I Was Hurt by a Medical Device?

 Some common medical devices can include the following: